gucci-ninja/Soft-Eng-Lecture-Notes/5A/1X03/README.md

 - not universal across all cultures
   - american 8 and 11 year olds attributed behaviours to personal and situational equally
   - american adults tended to attribute behaviours to personal factors more often than situational
-  - Both indian 11 year olds and adults have a tendency to make more situatinoal than personal attributions
+  - Both indian 11 year olds and adults have a tendency to make more situational than personal attributions
 - diminished in collectivist societies
 - gold medal winners
   - in america attribute talent and hard work